ccorcos/elmish/README.md

 ## To Do

-- tests
-  - requests
+- how are tasks completed? doesnt that array just grow forever?
-  - http
+- http requests vs websocket persistent requests
+- undo-redo, time-travelling, error reporting with animation

 - websockets
 - datomic
 - react component wrapper?

-- http service dedupe requests to the same component
 - better logs with conventions / devtool
 - websockets service
 - explain how requests work